burns-vaughan/virtual-machine-azure/README.md

 Hit 'review and create'.
 It will take a few minutes to create it for you.
 If you get any error messages you have likely accidentally left something out or filled out a field incorrectly. <br><br>A common one, is accidentally not selecting that you have a Windows license.
 You simply need to tick the box and hit review and create a gain.

 <h3>3.
 Log into remote machine</h3>
 Your virtual machine is all set up.
 Now, let's log into it.
 The vast majority of people use Windows, so I will explain how to log into it using Windows.
-For Mac or Linux, do a quick Google search for what program to use.<br>
+For Mac or Linux, do a quick Google search for what program to use.<br><br>

 Open Windows Remote Desktop by searching for it in your Windows start menu.
 Below, is a screenshots showing how to open it:<br><br>